Dmum303/bank_tech_test_ruby/README.md

 - bundle add rspec
 - rspec --init

-# to run tests cd into the spec directory and run
+# To run tests: cd into the spec directory and run command:

 - rspec